suhaibzahmed/mikasa-living/architecture.md

 3.  **Dashboard**:
     - The user lands on the homepage, where they can browse vendors.
     - The `UserSidebar` now displays the user's name and email, fetched from the database.

+### 3.2.
+Admin Flow (Vendor Management)

+1.  **Vendor List**:
+    - The admin navigates to `/admin/vendor-management`.
+    - The page fetches a paginated list of vendors from the server, based on the URL search parameters.
+    - The admin can filter the list by company name, verification status, and plan.
+The search input is debounced to improve performance.
+    - The admin can navigate through the pages of vendors using the `PaginationWithLinks` component.
+2.  **Vendor Details**:
+    - The admin can click on a "View" button to navigate to the details page for a specific vendor.
+    - The details page displays the vendor's information in a card layout.
+    - The page includes "Approve" and "Reject" buttons, which are not yet functional.

 ## 4. Authentication Flow (User)